MRamazan/AnimeRecBERT/README.md

 Out of the Top 20 recommendations, **8 titles** were already in my completed/favorites list — showing strong personalization performance.

-I’m genuinely excited to watch the remaining anime as well — even with a quick glance, it’s clear they’re a great fit for my taste.

 | Watched & Liked? ✅ | Title                                                                 |
 |---------------------|------------------------------------------------------------------------|